NealShankarGit/career-coach-chatbot/README.md

-# Custom Chatbot
+# Career Coach Chatbot

-This project focuses on developing a personalized chatbot framework where users can create their own chatbots using custom data.
-The repository includes two example chatbots: the AI Career Coach and the NSigma chatbot.
-These examples demonstrate the capabilities and customization options of the framework.
+This project focuses on developing a personalized chatbot framework designed to provide career guidance for Computer Science students entering the job market.
+The Career Coach Chatbot leverages advanced AI to offer personalized advice, career development tips, and interview preparation assistance.

 ## Features
-- **Customizable Chatbots**: Users can create their own chatbots tailored to specific needs using custom data.
+- **Customizable Chatbots**: Tailored specifically to provide career guidance for Computer Science students.
 - **AI Integration**: Utilizes ChatGPT for intelligent conversation and responses.
-- **Framework Examples**: Includes an AI Career Coach for career development advice and an NSigma chatbot for music-related interactions.
-- **Flask-based Application**: Built using Flask, making it easy to deploy and extend.
+- **Streamlit-based Application**: Built using Streamlit, making it easy to deploy and extend.

 ## Getting Started